 Planning the Iteration

-Some teams also apply Work-in-Process limits to some steps to create a “pull” process within the iteration, and to continuously balance the work to increase throughput.
+Some teams also apply WIP limits to some steps to create a ‘pull’ process within the iteration and to continuously balance the work against their available capacity, in order to increase throughput.
 Indeed, many teams integrate the best practices of Scrum and Kanban to facilitate the flow of work through the iterations.
-In this case, the simple story board above evolves into a more structured Kanban board.
-See the Team Kanban article for more on the use of Kanban by ScrumXP teams.
+In this case, the simple storyboard above evolves into a more structured Kanban board.
+See the Team Kanban article for more on the use of Kanban by Agile teams.

-Coordinating with Daily Stand-up Meetings
+Coordinating with Daily Stand-Up Events

 Demonstrating Value and Improving the Process

 At the end of each iteration, the team conducts an Iteration Review and an Iteration Retrospective.
 During the iteration review, the team demonstrates each story accomplished, culminating with the team’s increment of value for that iteration.
 This is not a formal status report; rather, it’s a review of the tangible outcomes of the iteration.
 Thereafter, the team conducts a brief retrospective—a time to reflect on the iteration, the process, things that are working well, and current obstacles.
 Then the team comes up with improvement stories for the next iteration.